This add-on lets you display facets alongside supported WordPress blocks, in classic and block themes.

 Enable FacetWP for a supported block.

 When this add-on is active, supported blocks will display an extra “Enable FacetWP” setting in the block settings in the right sidebar.
 Enable this setting to let FacetWP dynamically filter this block listing with facets.
-Make sure to use only one FacetWP-enabled block on a page.
+Note that the FacetWP Listing block does not have this setting, it will just work by itself.

 4. Add a FacetWP shortcode to a Shortcode block.